masterteam-ntua/master-team-website/_pages/admissions.md

             Applications should be submitted online at: <a href="https://www.ece.ntua.gr/gradapply/masterteam" target="_blank"><strong>www.ece.ntua.gr/gradapply/masterteam</strong></a>.
         </p>
         <p>
-            The application deadline for the MSc in Translational Engineering in Health and Medicine for the academic year 2022-2023 is
+            The application deadline for the MSc in Translational Engineering in Health and Medicine for the academic year 2022-2023 is <strong>July 3rd, 2022</strong>.
-            July XXth, 2022.
         </p>
         <p>
-            Acceptance letters will be sent out at the latest by June 30th, 2022.
+            Acceptance letters will be sent out at the latest by July 20th, 2022.
         </p>
         <p>
             All materials must be received by the applicable deadline to be considered.
 Successful candidates will be required to present